drclcomputers/Simple-Text-Editor/README.md

 # Simple-Text-Editor
-A very basic text editor made in python
+A very basic text editor written originally in Python and re-written in C++.

 This is a file created with this simple text editor.
 It can read any format and doesn't require a file extension.